richevil1/active-directory-dotnet-graphapi-b2bportal-web/Setup.md

   * That's it!

 __Web Application Setup__
-At this point, you should have 4 items saved: the admin app ID and secret, and the pre-auth app ID and secret.
+At this point, you should have 5 items saved: the tenant ID, the admin app ID and secret, and the pre-auth app ID and secret.
 You can now click the "Deploy to Azure" button on the landing page of this GitHub Repo, and it will take you to Azure.
 Log in, and you'll see a form like this one:
   ![alt text][ARMDeploy]
   * Enter the name of your new Resource Group.
 This is where the web application and DocumentDB will be deployed.
   * Select a region to deploy into.